LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/using-sde-attributes-in-routing.md

    Example Description: Sets authenticated SDE StoreNumber in Conversation Context Service for routing
 8. Click **Create function**.
   <img class="fancyimage" width="500" src="img/convorchestrator/co_dr_createfunction.png">
-9. In the editor, delete any existing code and add the code in the snippet below.
+9. In the editor, delete any existing code, and add the code in the snippet below.

 ```javascript
   // import FaaS Toolbelt